 To make an appointment, please use our online scheduling system or visit us in 314 Bryan Hall.
 We will begin accepting appointments shortly before September 8.

 Getting Here: We are located on the third floor of Bryan Hall in room 314.
 Take UTS Bus lines: Central Grounds (CGS), Free Trolley (T), Northline (NL), and University Loop (UL) to either the Clark Hall or Garrett Hall stops.

 We use an online scheduling system where you can create an account and begin scheduling appointments.

 You can schedule one 50 minute tutorial per day or two 30 minute tutorials in Clemons Library for a maximum of 50 minutes.
 You may schedule up to five non-ENWR 1505 or 1506 appointments per semester.
 Appointments with our ESL tutors also are limited to a maximum of five per semester.

 If you cannot make your scheduled appointment, please cancel as far ahead of time as possible.
 Any student who misses three appointments will be blocked from using our scheduling system.

 A clean printout of your paper, no longer than 8 pages.

 A copy of any relevant assignment sheets for your essay.

 Anything you will need to take notes.

-During a 50-minute session a tutor will read through your paper, or selected portions of a longer paper, and evaluate your argument for structure, reasonableness, strength of evidence, clarity, and overall effectiveness.
+During a 50-minute session a tutor will read through your paper, or selected portions of a longer paper, and evaluate your argument for structure, reasonableness, strength of evidence, complexity of discussion, sophistication of prose, clarity, and overall effectiveness.
 The tutor will then discuss with you some suggestions for how to revise and improve your paper.